10 Mar 8 Top tips for buying second hand

 You can get some great bargains if you go second-hand; two things are in its favour – the guitars are generally cheaper than new (unless it’s vintage of course!) and, being made of wood, the guitar, particularly an acoustic, will have mellowed and bedded in, making it sound even better.
 Against this will be the fact that it may have some signs of wear and tear – some players prefer this though!

-You may already have played the guitar that you want and as a lot of models have been in production for years you can probably compare new with used.
+You may already have played the guitar that you want and, since a lot of guitar models/series have been in production for years you can probably compare new with used.
 Some models though are no longer available, like the Gibson Midtown Custom, so you will have to find one second hand.
 You may also find that the store you go to carries second hand stock and has what you want at a reduced price.
 If, for example, you are after a Fender USA Telecaster you should be able to find a good pre-owned model for between £600 and £850, compared with £1000plus new.
 Fender tend to tweak their model ranges every year so you will find 1 – 2 year old models coming onto the market on a regular basis, or even a ‘new’ last years’ model in the showroom at a reduction.

 However you have come across the guitar – through the internet, paper or by other means – make sure that you play it.
 Sound quality and playability are most important so listen carefully to its sound and get a feel for its playability.

 Find out from the seller about the guitar, preferably before you go play it.
 Get them to tell you about its condition and whether any work has been done on it.
 A good seller will not have anything to hide and if they have owned the instrument from new they should be able to tell you everything about the instrument.
 If they are reluctant to do so, walk away.